Top

 When the correct nerve root receives the corticosteroid, this longer-lasting medication soothes the irritated nerve root, promotes healing and relieves pain.

-How Long does the Procedure Take?
+How Long Does the Procedure Take?

 Selected nerve root injections are safely performed on an outpatient basis.
 The procedure typically requires 20 minutes, including preparation time, and is followed by a short period of observed recovery time.

-How Often Should this Procedure be Done?
+How Often Should this Procedure Be Done?

 Up to three injections may be given within a six-month time frame.
 Usually, injections are performed two to three weeks apart.
 A set of three injections in normal; however, you may gain considerable relief after the first or second injection.
 In that instance, further injections may not be necessary.